Denver King Soopers/City Market workers go on strike

 The strike is expected to last until Feb.
 2.

-Union members get $800 a week to strike 40 hours.
-There's also an option of $100 per week for non-picketers who don't cross the line, Smith said.
+Union members will get $800 to picket 40 hours a week.
+There's also an option of $100 per week for nonpicketers who don't cross the line, Smith said.

 "This means a lot to me personally.
 I went on disability and that's all through the union," said Smith.

-Shopper Dawn Perez, 48, of Parker said Tuesday evening she would not return to her neighborhood store on Parker and Cottonwood roads until the strike is over.
+Shopper Dawn Perez, 48, of Parker said Tuesday evening that she would not return to her neighborhood store on Parker and Cottonwood roads until the strike was over.

 "I'm a former Local 7 member.
 I won't cross," Perez said.
 "These corporations are making a lot of money off these workers' backs.
 And they only offered 13 cents over minimum wage?"

-Perez refered to the $16/hour starting wages Kroger offered Tuesday, which is 13 cents above Denver's minimum wage.
+Perez referred to the $16 an hour starting wages Kroger offered Tuesday, which is 13 cents above Denver's minimum wage.

 "I've watched all the news, but I don't know if I can trust either side," said Perez.
 "But we stocked up anyway and are not coming back until they pay their workers."

 The strike caps an acrimonious period of “unfair labor practices” accusations being tossed from both sides after the union’s 8,700 grocery workers in metro Denver stores voted overwhelmingly to strike.
-The union represents about 17,000 of The Kroger Co.’s 22,500 employees in Colorado King Soopers or City Market stores.
+The union represents about 17,000 of The Kroger Co.’s 22,500 employees in Colorado.

 Colorado Springs stores, and others not in metro Denver like those on the West Slope, are not impacted by the strike as their workers have different contract timelines.

-Union representatives are hoping the strike will have a debilitating effect on the grocery chain, Kim Cordova, president of UFCW Local 7 in Colorado and Wyoming, said previously.
+Union representatives are hoping the strike will have a debilitating effect on the grocery chain, Cordova, the union president, said previously.

-Labor shortages already have hit King Soopers, which like other stores has seen some employees out of work because of COVID-19 or because they chose to quit as part of the Great Resignation that's swept the nation.
-It’s not clear if the strike will force full-store shutdowns or adversly impact customers' shopping experience.
-Denver Gazette journalists witnessed longer-than-normal lines Monday night and Tuesday mornings at metro Denver stores.
-There were also security guards present, where there had been none before, and prominent “Seeking Temporary Workers” signs advertising $18/hour jobs.
+Labor shortages already have hit King Soopers, which like other stores has had some employees out of work because of COVID-19 or because they chose to quit as part of the Great Resignation that's swept the nation.
+It’s not clear if the strike will force full-store shutdowns or adversely impact customers' shopping experience.
+The Denver Gazette witnessed longer-than-normal lines Monday night and Tuesday mornings at metro Denver stores.
+There were also security guards present, where there had been none before, and prominent “Seeking Temporary Workers” signs advertising $18 an hour jobs.

 King Soopers officials vowed Wednesday not to close any stores.